cytoscape/cytoscape.js/documentation/md/events.md

+## Event object

+Events passed to handler callbacks are [jQuery-event-like objects](http://api.jquery.com/category/events/event-object/).
+They have an additional field named `cyTarget`, which indicates the element or core that first caused the event.

 ## User input device events

 These are normal browser events that you can bind to via Cytoscape.js.
 You can bind these events to the core and to collections.